Grading Massive Open Online Courses Using Large Language Models: Experimental Setup

 \section{Experimental Setup}

 \textbf{Data.} This study employs data from three MOOCs: Astrobiology \citep{impey_astrobiology}, Introductory Astronomy \citep{impey_astronomy}, and the History and Philosophy of Astronomy \citep{impey_history}.
 The process of obtaining the data followed a strict ethical roadmap, guided by an Institutional Review Board from the university.
-The participants willingly filled out a survey and formally consented to allow their course data to be used for research.
-All data related to the students was de-identified and purposefully sampled to represent a diverse range of grades.
+Participants voluntarily completed a survey and provided formal consent for their data to be used in the research.
+Also, all identifying information was anonymized.
+Since the original dataset had most assignments clustered at either very high or low grades, we sampled data to cover a wider range of grades for a more comprehensive evaluation of LLM grading performance.

-Although we did our best to avoid bias in the sampling process, we are aware that these courses might not be universally representative of the global population, due to the inherent limitations in subsampling from the entire population.
-Nevertheless, they are representative of the audience on Coursera\footnote{\url{https://www.coursera.org}} as a whole.
 Most students in these MOOCs are between the ages of 25 and 44.
 A slight majority of students are male across all courses, with the smallest gender gap in the Astrobiology course (45\% female vs. 54\% male) and the largest in the History and Philosophy course (34\% female vs. 65\% male).
 Geographically, most students are from the United States and India.

 Regarding the attributes of the assignments, students are advised to limit their answers to 500 words, although this restriction is not strictly enforced.
 Specifically, in the Introductory Astronomy course, there are five assignments, each worth 9 points, except for the first question, which is valued at 6 points.
 The Astrobiology course comprises three questions, each worth 10 points, while the Philosophy and History of Astronomy course includes four questions, each valued at 4 points.\footnote{See Appendix \ref{appendix:details_of_questions} for comprehensive details on questions.}